tahoma2d/tahoma2d_docs/source/creating_movements.rst

 .. tip:: **To switch the connector ports display mode:**

-    - Click the **Switch Output Port Display Mode** button (|switch_output_port|) in the bottom bar of the Stage Schematic pane until you see the letters on each side of the nodes, instead of the default circles.
+    - Click the **Switch Output Port Display Mode** button (|switch_output_port|) in the bottom bar of the Stage Schematic panel until you see the letters on each side of the nodes, instead of the default circles.

 .. tip:: **To set the center of an object:**